roeszler/kapthol/README.md

 ## 2. User Stories
 ---
-A woking document of sample user stories can be found [here](ucd/stories.md).
+A working document of sample user stories can be found [here](ucd/stories.md).
 The following stories have been arranged in accordance to the sections they are seen in this project.

 __Entire Site__
 - As a site user I can see that all pages are responsive to different devices being used so I can have a responsive experience across devices used to view it.